A convertible car seat is a type that comes with several nesting parts, made to be taken out or changed over time.

-The Graco 4ever 4-in-1 car seat appears to be an all-around good buy.
+The Graco 4ever 4-in-1 car seat is an all-around good buy.
 Its most attractive feature is its high safety rating among users.
-It’s a popular, moderately-priced choice, and it will likely fulfill any purpose for which you need it.
+It’s a popular, moderately-priced choice, and it will fulfill any purpose for which you need it.

 - Four configurations: rear-facing, forward-facing, high-back booster, and low-back booster